ceos-seo/data_cube_notebooks/docs/ui_install.md

 * The Django view receives form data from the web page.
 This form data is processed into a Query model for the application
 * The main Celery worker receives a task with a Query model and pulls all of the required parameters from this model
 * Using predefined chunking options, the main Celery task splits the parameters (latitude, longitude, time) into smaller chunks
-* These smaller chunks of (latitude, longitude, time) are sent off to the Celery slave processes - there should be more slave processes than master processes
+* These smaller chunks of (latitude, longitude, time) are sent off to the Celery worker processes - there should be more worker processes than master processes
-* The Celery slave processes load in the data in the parameters they received and perform some analysis.
+* The Celery worker processes load in the data in the parameters they received and perform some analysis.
 The results are saved to disk and the paths are returned
 * The master process waits until all chunks have been processed then loads all of the result chunks.
 The chunks are combined into a single product and saved to disk
 * The master process uses the data product to create images and data products and saves them to disk, deleting all the remnant chunk products
 * The master process creates a Result and Metadata model based on what was just created and returns the details to the browser